-It’s Tuesday afternoon and I am in my office having lunch and looking at emails.
+It’s Tuesday afternoon and I’m in my office having lunch and looking at emails.
 We’ve got a lot done in just two days.
 Mandy thinks she may have found someone to make the dress that she wants on short notice.
 Mandy and Daddy are easy to please, so Columbia was able to provide the perfect menu for dinner.
-Finding a minister willing to perform a ceremony on New Years Eve was a bit more of a challenge.
-However, we were able to get one of the judges that Mandy works for to perform the ceremony on the condition that she would be home in time to spend New Years Eve with her family.
-I can imagine that the fact that there would be a small amount of publicity involved in officiating the wedding of the father of Christian Grey’s girlfriend on New Years Eve didn’t hurt matters either.
+Finding a minister willing to perform a ceremony on New Year’s Eve is a bit more of a challenge.
+However, we’re able to get one of the judges that Mandy works for to perform the ceremony on the condition that she would be home in time to spend New Year’s Eve with her family.
+I can imagine that the fact that there would be a small amount of publicity involved in officiating the wedding of the father of Christian Grey’s girlfriend on New Year’s Eve didn’t hurt matters either.

-Seeing that there are so many people to contact and so much to do for an impromptu wedding on New Years Eve, no matter how small the affair, I didn’t pay much attention to the addresses the mail came from.
-I mainly looked at the subject line.
-So when I say an email marked “Ana, This Is Something That You Need To See,” I immediately saw pictures of one of the vendors canceling for another affair in my head.
-The next thought that came to my mind was that She-Thing was up to her old tricks.
-I open the unmarked email, certain that it was most likely coming from that bleached blonde bitch.
+Seeing that there are so many people to contact and so much to do for an impromptu wedding on New Year’s Eve, no matter how small the affair, I don’t pay much attention to the addresses the emails come from.
+I mainly look at the subject line.
+So, when I see an email marked “Ana, This Is Something That You Need To See,” I immediately imagine pictures of one of the vendors canceling for another affair in my head.
+The next thought that comes to mind is that She-Thing is up to her old tricks.
+I open the unmarked email, certain that it would most likely be from that bleached blonde bitch.

 I didn’t know how wrong I was.